banik000/BongScript/README.md

 ## 🥺 To Do
+This project is under active development as of May 2025.
+Following features to be implemented:

 * Methods
 * Arrays
 * Switch case
 * Break and Continue statements
 * Type Casting
 * Compound Assignment operators
-* Single-line and Multi-line Comments
 * More types of loops
 * User Input
 * Error handling
 * Interactive REPL mode

 ## 👨‍💻 Author
-Made with ❤️ by Soumyajit Banik
+Made with ❤️ by Soumyajit Banik.

-Made with ❤️ for post-modernist Bengali intellectuals
+Made with ❤️ for post-modernist Bengali intellectuals.

-Note: This project is under active development as of May 2025.